ADACS-Australia/2025-ASA-ECR-WorkshopSeries/index.md

 </p>
 {% endif %}

-{% comment %}
-DATE

-This block displays the date and links to Google Calendar.
-{% endcomment %}
 {% if page.humandate %}
 <p id="when">
   <strong>When:</strong>
   {{page.humandate}}.
-  {% include workshop_calendar.html %}
 </p>
 {% endif %}

-{% comment %}
-SPECIAL REQUIREMENTS

-Modify the block below if there are any special requirements.
-{% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}